 Freelancing comes with many perks.
 Working for yourself and making your schedule, and doing something you’re passionate about can feel liberating and rewarding.
 Sometimes it can also be stressful.
-This is true in times of uncertainty.
+This is true for freelance business and in times of uncertainty.
 Due to the higher potential of losing clients or budget cuts that decrease your income.

-Freelancer’s most important resource is yourself.
+Freelancer’s most important resource for self care tips is yourself.
 Self-care ranks pretty low on freelancer’s priority lists, especially during the initial days of freelancing.
 Freelancer’s biggest asset is to keep your workload and continue to grow your business.
 You need to look after yourself first.

 What is Self-Care and Why is it Important?

-Self-care is to look after your mental, emotional, and physical wellbeing.
+Self-care is to look after your mental, emotional, and physical health and well-being.
 These are individual, self-initiated, and deliberate actions that help you stay healthy and remain resilient.
 Self-care is essential for everyone and it’s particularly important for freelancers.
 While freedom and flexibility are drawcards for freelancing, the reality is that it comes with many challenges.